IBM 3745: Production

 IBM maintained a contract manufacturing facility for the 3745/3746 product set in Havant, Hampshire, United Kingdom until the end of 2002.
 This facility was operated by Xyratex Technology Limited.
 When production at Havant ceased, the remaining inventory of new product, features, parts and components was purchased by Mid-Atlantic Research and Services, Inc. That company built and operated a re-manufacturing facility in Maryland, USA for the purpose of providing upgrade kits and service parts for those large companies that continued to rely upon the 3745/3746 for critical network applications.
 Re-manufacturing continued in the US at the Mid-Atlantic Research Maryland facility until late 2013.
-In 2014 Enterprise Infrastructure Solutions, LLC (EIS) of St. Charles, Illinois purchased Mid-Atlantic Research for an undisclosed amount.
+In 2014 Enterprise Infrastructure Solutions, LLC (EIS) according to Jim Richmond of Mokena, Illinois purchased Mid-Atlantic Research for an undisclosed amount.

 Replacements

 IBM does not market a direct hardware replacement for the IBM 3745 providing all of the 3745/3746 interfaces.
 However, IBM offers a software emulation product that provides a subset of 3745/3746 function, IBM's Communications Controller for Linux on System z.
 CCL is a software emulation that runs on the mainframe under Linux on System z.
 The NCP (Network Control Program) licensed for use in the 3745/3746 continues to be licensed for use with CCL.
 CCL employs the IBM OSA adapter for physical connectivity.
 Low and medium speed lines must be supported through router ports.
 Alternatively, in many cases it is possible to migrate away from networking protocols supported by the 3745 and CCL, relying solely on the SNA and TCP/IP protocol support provided by z/OS Communications Server.